amirsadafi/amirsadafi/README.md

 ![Profile Picture]()

-## I'm continuously learning and growing, both in the world of coding, engineering and in my adventurous pursuits.
+## I'm continuously learning and growing in the world of coding, engineering and in my adventurous pursuits.

 I'm **Chief Technology Officer** (CTO) at SCP Consulting Engineers (sarinaoil.com/en/), and Lecturer at Amirkabir University, M.Sc.
 Graduate from Sharif University of Technology.